centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/centreon-ha/upgrade-from-22-04.md

 pcs constraint show --full | grep "id:" | awk -F "id:" '{print $2}' | sed 's/.$//'
 ```

-You should have a similar result:
+You should have a result like this:

 ```text
 order-centreon-ms_mysql-clone-mandatory